povilasjurcys/rspec_extra_matchers/README.md

 ## Code of Conduct

-Everyone interacting in the Rspec::ExtraMatchers project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/[USERNAME]/rspec-extra_matchers/blob/master/CODE_OF_CONDUCT.md).
+Everyone interacting in the RSpec::ExtraMatchers project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/povilasjurcys/rspec-extra_matchers/blob/master/CODE_OF_CONDUCT.md).